cesarsauvage/COARE3.5_modified_Sauvage-et-al._2023/README.md

 Ad_new=0.091.*cos(0.45.*theta);
 Bd_new=2.*cos(-0.32.*theta);

-with theta (θ), the angle between the wind direction and the wave direction which varies between 0° and 180°.
+with theta (θ) in radians, the angle between the wind direction and the wave direction which varies between 0 and π.
-i.e., if θ = 0°, wind and waves are perfectly aligned, whereas θ = 180° means wind and waves are opposed.
+i.e., if θ = 0, wind and waves are perfectly aligned, whereas θ = π means wind and waves are opposed.

 c.
 If cp is a mean period but theta is not provided, it will use the revised COARE3.5 wave based formulation #2 (Sauvage et al. 2023) which uses the mean wave age.